MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

   name: string              # name of the environment to run this job on.
   resourceName: string      # name of the resource in the environment to record the deployments against
   resourceId: number        # resource identifier
   resourceType: string      # type of the resource you want to target.
-Supported types - virtualMachine, Kubernetes, appService
+Supported types - virtualMachine, Kubernetes
   tags: string | [ string ] # tag names to filter the resources in the environment
 strategy:                 # deployment strategy
   runOnce:                # default strategy